Guide · 12 min read

 • GL account: Capex invoices require CFO; opex invoices require Department Head

-Workflows can be multi-stage (invoice goes to approver A, then B, then C in sequence) or parallel (invoice goes to A and B simultaneously; both must approve).
+Approval rules are criteria-based — each condition is built from a table, field, operator, and value — and workflows run as sequential multi-stage chains (invoice goes to stage A, then B, then C).
+Each stage can use an approval group with a threshold (e.g., any two of three group members must approve).
 Workflows can also include escalation rules: if an invoice isn't approved in 48 hours, it escalates to the next level.
 All of this is configured without code.

 6. SAP B1 Service Layer Integration